naturalis/nba-docs/Netherlands Biodiversity API.rst

               |
               | Additional logical operator _andOr for indexed field search.
           * - *Details*
-            - | A response example can be viewed after calling a request example in the `free text taxon search examples section`_
+            - | Request examples are listed in the `free text taxon search examples section`_
-            - | A response example can be viewed after calling a request example in the `indexed field taxon search examples section`_
+            - | Request examples are listed in the `indexed field taxon search examples section`_
    * - | **Response**
        |
        |
        | More details in
        | `taxon response section`_
      - .. list-table::
-          :widths: 60 100 100
+          :widths: 40 100 100
           :header-rows: 1

           * -